PyRigi/PyRigi/doc/math/definitions.md

 * _$k$-redundantly (generically) $d$-rigid_ if a (equivalently, any) {prf:ref}`generic framework <def-gen-realization>` $(G, p)$ is {prf:ref}`k-redundantly (infinitesimally) d-rigid <def-redundantly-rigid-framework>`;
 * _$k$-vertex redundantly (generically) $d$-rigid_ if a (equivalently, any) {prf:ref}`generic framework <def-gen-realization>` $(G, p)$ is {prf:ref}`k-vertex redundantly (infinitesimally) d-rigid <def-redundantly-rigid-framework>`.

-Note, that the word generically is ofen ommited when talking about graphs.
+Note, that the word generically is often omitted when talking about graphs.

 {{pyrigi_crossref}} {meth}`~.Graph.is_redundantly_rigid`
 {meth}`~.Graph.is_vertex_redundantly_rigid`